 There exists a variety of techniques by which interns may be supervised.
 Supervisors read case notes and test reports, listen to the supervisee describe the process that occurred with a client or clients, review video recordings of sessions, and/or participate as co-therapists.
 Each mode brings more data and greater immediacy and is thus a more satisfactory means of supervision.
 A blend of these supervision techniques is seen as desirable.

 Cohort supervision is also provided for interns, with an emphasis on shared conceptualization, treatment planning and professional development.
 When providing supervision to practicum trainees, interns meet together for supervision of supervision.
-Interns also participate in monthly psychiatry training meetings and biweekly group therapy case conferences in addition to weekly seminars, all of which present interns with regular opportunities for discussion of theory, empirically supported practice, and psychological literature.
+Interns also participate in psychiatry training meetings, case conferences and seminars, all of which present interns with regular opportunities for discussion of theory, empirically supported practice, and psychological literature.

-CAPS houses 19 individual offices, two group rooms and a conference room.
-Each intern has his/her own office and is provided a networked computer with scheduling, record keeping, e-mail, Internet, word processing, and digital video recording capabilities.
+CAPS houses 22 individual offices, a group room and two conference rooms.
+Each intern has his/her own office and is provided a computer with scheduling, record keeping, e-mail, Internet, word processing, and digital video recording capabilities.
 Soundproofing white noise machines and panic buttons are also provided in each office.
 Intern offices have telephones with electronic voicemail and long distance service.
-Interns have access to a laser printer/photocopier, color printer, fax machine, testing computer, scanner, laptop computer, and portable projector.
-CAPS maintains a library of books and videos/DVDs, and a television and videotape/DVD player.
+Interns have access to a laser printer/photocopier, color printer, fax machine, laptop computers, and portable projector.
+CAPS maintains a library of books and videos/DVDs, and a television and DVD player.
 Interns have access to clerical and technical support.
 University library holdings and computer services are also available to interns.

 A standard core training program is required of all interns.
-An intern’s typical week involves a minimum of 19 scheduled direct client contact hours, 2 hours of Consultant on Duty, 2 hours of Let’s Talk, 1 hour of providing supervision to a practicum trainee, 4 hours of supervision received, 3 hours of seminars / group or individual case conference / psychiatry training, 3 hours of indirect service / preparation time, 1 hour biweekly staff meeting, and 1 hour of intern support.
-Recurring but not weekly activities include outreach workshops and tabling events, consultation, and after-hours crisis duty.
+An intern’s typical week includes approximately 22-24 hours of direct service activities.
+Direct service activities include 12 (estimated) individual client hours, 6 hours of Consultant on Duty, 1.5 – 3 hours of group therapy, and/or 1 hour of provision of clinical supervision to a practicum trainee.
+Recurring but not weekly activities include outreach workshops and tabling events.

-The 19 scheduled direct client contact hours are comprised of initial consultations, individual therapy, group therapy, and ADHD assessment.
 Interns frequently also choose to conduct couples therapy as available.
-An 8 hour per week external or internal rotation in an area of the intern’s interest is also required in the summer semester and counts within the scheduled therapy and/or assessment hours.
+An 8 hour per week external or internal rotation in an area of the intern’s interest is also required in the summer semester and any service delivery provided within the rotation counts.

-Weekly supervision is comprised of a minimum of 2 hours of individual supervision, 1 hour of cohort supervision, 1 hour of supervision of supervision, and 30 minutes of group therapy supervision per group.
+Weekly supervision is comprised of a minimum of 2 hours of individual supervision, 1.5 hours of cohort supervision and/or supervision of supervision (depending on the semester), and 30 minutes of group therapy supervision per group.
 Interns may also receive additional case supervision, outreach supervision, rotation supervision, or intern project supervision by a staff member other than their primary supervisor.